ARHoss/Portfolio/README.txt

 Portfolio

-It is a project that showcases skills and knowledge I have gained during my career as Software Developer.
+It is a project that showcases my skills and knowledge that I have gained during my career as Software Developer.

 Link to project: https://abdul-rauf.netlify.app/